py-study-group/challenges/October/challenge.md

-# Monthly programming challenges for the study.py group
+# Monthly programming challenge for the study.py group

 ## Write a small Command Line program that is able to process only CSV files and provides the following options.